Public Archaeology Program

 Cluny Fortified Village Site at Blackfoot Crossing Historical Park

-Since 2014, the University of Calgary has offered a volunteer excavation program at Blackfoot Crossing Historical Park.
-Participants excavate alongside members of the Archaeological Field School at the famous Cluny Fortified Village site.
-Volunteers are supervised by experienced University of Calgary graduate students.
+Since 2014, the University of Calgary has offered Public Archaeology Program on the Siksika Nation.
+Participants excavate alongside members of the Archaeological Field School at archaeological site EePf-54 on the Siksika First Nation.
+Participants are supervised by experienced University of Calgary graduate students.
 Training in archaeological excavation techniques are provided on site.
-All artifacts from the site are the property of the Siksika Nation and, ultimately, will be stored at Blackfoot Crossing Historical Park Interpretive Centre.
+All artifacts from the site are the property of the Siksika Nation and, ultimately, will be returned to the Nation for curation.

 Laboratory Analysis Program